-City Staff was also able to obtain and administer approximately \$1,000,000 in grant funding directly benefitting Falls City, and another \$400,000 benefitting the region, including Falls City.
+City Staff was also able to obtain and administer approximately \$600,000 in grant funding directly benefitting Falls City, and is in the process of securing an additional \$120,000 in order to move to the next phase of its proposed Wastewater Treatment

+Plant construction project.
 All of these measures have placed Falls City on the best financial path that could be asked for given the circumstances.

-This year is an opportunity to take on our financial hurdles before they become mountains.
-The City must determine where the financial nexus between services and ability/desire to pay for them lies.
-To put it plainly, code services can only work if there's a sustainable program, and that costs money.
-We'll either need to determine a place for funding to come from long-term, or eliminate costs in other department(s).
+Due to the fluid situation in the past 6 months, this year, as with last year, is an opportunity to tackle financial hurdles to address Council concerns.
+It is still incumbent on the City to determine where the financial nexus between services and ability/desire to pay for them lies.
+As stated in last year's budget message, code services can only work if there's a sustainable program that is fully supported by the entire Council.
+Determining how the position will be funded long-term using heretofore unused avenues, or eliminating costs in other department(s) are still the only ways forward, and each must be supported through a comprehensive political campaign.

-For now, our reserves are strong enough to see us through the current state of emergency, and allow us to forge ahead with code services and make the tough decisions in the months that lie ahead.
-This year has been very successful for our governing organization and our community.
-As community leaders it is up to us to ensure we maintain some momentum and don't lose sight of our objectives.
-Thank you all for taking the time to read this message and for being contributors in our community!
+For now, our reserves are strong enough to see us through the current state of emergency, and allow us to forge ahead with a focus on code services.
+This past year has had its share of challenges for our governing organization and our community.
+You have all had your lives disrupted, personally and professionally, but you have persevered as has your city government.
+Through leadership change, forest fires, ice storms and deluges, we've all banded and have managed to prosper.
+We must stay the course for our community and its resident.
+Thank you all for taking the time to read this message and for actively participating in service of this community!

-It is my pleasure to present the proposed fiscal year (FY) 2020/2021 City of Falls City Budget for your consideration.
-The last two years in Falls City have seen significant staff turnover with the departure of the Mayor/Manager, two City Clerks, two Code Services Officers, a Utility Biller, and a Public Works Worker.
+I present the proposed fiscal year (FY) 2021/2022 City of Falls City Budget for your consideration.
+The last three years in Falls City have seen significant staff turnover with the departure of the Mayor/Manager, the City Manager, two City Clerks, two Code Services Officers, a Utility Biller, and three Public Works Workers.